ec-jrc/datacite-to-dcat-ap/documentation/Mappings.md

 <!--
 <h2><a name="methodology">Methodology</a></h2>

-<p>The reference DCAT-AP and Datacite specifications on which Datacite+DCAT-AP is based are the following ones:</p>
+<p>The reference DCAT-AP and DataCite specifications on which DataCite+DCAT-AP is based are the following ones:</p>
 <ul>
 <li><a href="https://joinup.ec.europa.eu/system/files/project/dcat-ap_version_1.1.pdf">DCAT-AP v1.1 (October 2015)</a></li>
-<li><a href="https://schema.datacite.org/meta/kernel-3/doc/DataCite-MetadataKernel_v3.1.pdf">Datacite v3.1 (August 2015)</a></li>
+<li><a href="https://schema.datacite.org/meta/kernel-3/doc/DataCite-MetadataKernel_v3.1.pdf">DataCite v3.1 (August 2015)</a></li>
 </ul>
 <p>
-<p>For the mappings, existing work has been taken into account concerning the mapping of Datacite to other metadata standards.
+<p>For the mappings, existing work has been taken into account concerning the mapping of DataCite to other metadata standards.
 In particular:</p>
 <ul>
-<li>The Datacite to Dublin Core mappings defined in <a href="https://schema.datacite.org/meta/kernel-2.2/">version 2.2 of the Datacite metadata schema specification</a> (July 2011)</li>
+<li>The DataCite to Dublin Core mappings defined in <a href="https://schema.datacite.org/meta/kernel-2.2/">version 2.2 of the DataCite metadata schema specification</a> (July 2011)</li>
 <li>The RDF bindings defined in the <a href="https://docs.google.com/document/d/1paJgvmCMu3pbM4in6PjWAKO0gP-6ultii3DWQslygq4/edit">DataCite2RDF mapping document</a> (April 2011)</li>
 </ul>
-<p>Datacite+DCAT-AP re-uses these specifications, and extends them to provide a complete mapping of all the metadata elements in version 3.1 of the Datacite metadata schema.</p>
+<p>DataCite+DCAT-AP re-uses these specifications, and extends them to provide a complete mapping of all the metadata elements in version 3.1 of the DataCite metadata schema.</p>
-<p>The resulting mappings have been grouped into two classes, corresponding to two different Datacite+DCAT-AP profiles:</p>
+<p>The resulting mappings have been grouped into two classes, corresponding to two different DataCite+DCAT-AP profiles:</p>
 <ul>
-<li><strong>Datacite+DCAT-AP Core</strong>: This profile defines alignments for the subset of Datacite metadata elements supported by DCAT-AP</li>
+<li><strong>DataCite+DCAT-AP Core</strong>: This profile defines alignments for the subset of DataCite metadata elements supported by DCAT-AP</li>
-<li><strong>Datacite+DCAT-AP Extended</strong>: This profile defines alignments for all the Datacite metadata elements using DCAT-AP and other Semantic Web vocabularies (whenever DCAT-AP does not provide suitable candidates)</li>
+<li><strong>DataCite+DCAT-AP Extended</strong>: This profile defines alignments for all the DataCite metadata elements using DCAT-AP and other Semantic Web vocabularies (whenever DCAT-AP does not provide suitable candidates)</li>
 </ul>
 -->
 <h2><a name="used-namespaces">Used namespaces</a></h2>